 Hi, I'm Katy!

-on EV) and his service dog, a pitbull named Cy (seen in pic of me above, lurking in the background).
+on EV) and his service dog, a pitbull named Cy.
 I graduated in 2011 with a bachelors in anthropology.

-For now I work full time doing sales and office work for a driving school, and part time doing record management for a physical therapy clinic.
+For now I work full time doing sales and office work for a driving school and test prep company.

 As far as a subculture, I'm mostly of the geeky gothy persuasion.
-Also part of the GLBT community (the B part, specifically).
+Also part of the LGBTQ+ community (the B/Q part, specifically).

 I very much enjoy video games.
 My favorite ever franchise is Silent Hill (please view my tag), my favorite of which was 3, though the more-highly-regarded 2 is a close second.
 I also enjoy Skyrim, the Bioshock games, the Kingdom Hearts series, Portal and Portal 2, and various others.
 I also like handheld games, and am a huge fan of Pokemon.
 My other favorite handheld series is Zero Escape (The first one, 999, and the second, Virtue's Last Reward.
 I hope to play Zero Time Dilemma soon.)
 If you enjoy horror/creepy-tinged puzzle games with genuinely surprising plot twists (and where everyone is likely to die a horrible death) I can't recommend those games enough!